Mizar and Alcor: Test of eyesight

 The ability to resolve Mizar and Alcor with the naked eye is often quoted as a test of eyesight and that has been confirmed by modern experimental research.
 Arabic literature says that only those with the sharpest eyesight can see the companion of Mizar.
 The 14th century Arabian lexicographer Firuzabadi called it "Our Riddle", while the 13th century Persian astronomical writer Zakariya al-Qazwini said that "people tested their eyesight by this star."
-In Japan, Alcor is sometimes referred to as the Lifespan Star (Jumyōboshi), and it was rumoured that being unable to see Alcor with the naked eye was a sign of impending death from old age.
+In Japan, Alcor is sometimes referred to as the Lifespan Star (Jumyōboshi); it was rumoured that being unable to see Alcor with the naked eye was a sign of impending death from old age.

 Humboldt wrote of it as being seen with difficulty, and Arago similarly alluded to it.
 Astronomer Patrick Moore suggested that this in fact refers to another star that lies visually between Mizar and Alcor.
 This star is occasionally known as "Ludwig's Star", because it was observed on 2 December 1722 by the German astronomer Johann Georg Liebknecht and named in honour of his patron the Landgrave Ludwig of Hessen-Darmstadt.
 Liebknecht thought it was a planet, but it had already been observed in exactly the same position by Benedetto Castelli approximately a century earlier, which indicated it was a background star.